poets-ai/elegy/docs/guides/modules-losses-metrics.md

 # Modules, Losses, and Metrics

-This guide goes into depth on how modules, losses and metrics work in Elegy and how to create your own.
+This guide goes into depth on how modules, losses and metrics work in Elegy when used with an `elegy.Model`.
+For more in-depth explanation on how they work internally check out the [Module System](../module-system) guide.

+## Keras Limitations
 One of our goals with Elegy was to solve Keras restrictions around the type of losses and metrics you can define.
 When creating a complex model with multiple outputs in Keras, say `output_a` and `output_b`, you are forced to define losses and metrics per-output only:

 ```python
 model.compile(